TGOlson/tweetbeat-node/README.md

 $ gulp
 ```

 This will compile necessary assets from `src/` to `public/`, as well as start the server.
+Asset compilation can be done manually using `gulp compile`.

 However, because re-connections to the Twitter steaming API are monitored, this will not start the Twitter stream.
 To start the app with the Twitter stream enabled